801labs/freq51/src/equipment/nebra-miner.md

 ## Quick start (DietPi + meshtasticd)

-> We’ll use DietPi (Debian 12 base) and the official Meshtastic Debian repo for `meshtasticd`.
+> We’ll use DietPi (Debian 12 base / Debian 13 base) and the official Meshtastic Debian repo for `meshtasticd`.

 1) **Flash DietPi**
    Grab the [DietPi image and flash it](https://dietpi.com/docs/install/) to your microSD.
 First boot, set your basics (hostname, SSH, etc.).